-The Debtors submit that the Plan is "fair and equitable" for the purposes of section 1129(b) of the Bankruptcy Code because, as set forth above and in the Plan, the Holders of Claims in Classes 1 (Other Secured Claims), 2 (Other Priority Claims), 3 (Secured Tax

-Claims), and 7 (General Unsecured Claims) are Unimpaired and therefore deemed to have accepted the Plan.
-The Holders of Claims in Class 8 (Intercompany Claims) and Interests in Class 9 (Intercompany Interests) are either Unimpaired or Impaired, and are presumed to accept or deemed to reject the Plan.
-The Holders of Claims in Classes 4 (Prepetition Credit Agreement Claims), 5 (Senior Subordinated Noteholder Claims), 6 (Honeywell Plan Claims) and 10 (Section 510(b) Claims) and Interests in Class 11 (Existing Common Stock) may not receive a distribution equal to the Allowed amount of their Claims or Interests, as applicable, but no Holders of Claims or Interests junior to these Classes will receive a distribution under the Plan on account of such junior Claims or Interests except as otherwise consented to by the Holders in the senior Classes in accordance with the terms of the Plan.
+The Debtors submit that the Plan is "fair and equitable" for the purposes of section 1129(b) of the Bankruptcy Code because, as set forth above and in the Plan, the Holders of Claims in Classes 1 (Other Priority Claims), 2 (Other Secured Claims) and 5 (General Unsecured Claims) are Unimpaired and therefore deemed to have accepted the Plan.
+The Holders of Claims in Classes 3 (Prepetition Credit Agreement Claims), 4 (Senior Subordinated Noteholder Claims), 6 (Honeywell Plan Claims) and 10 (GMI Common Stock 510(b) Claims) and Interests in Class 9 (Existing Common Stock) may not receive a distribution equal to the Allowed amount of their Claims or Interests, as applicable, but no Holders of Claims or Interests junior to these Classes will receive a distribution under the Plan on account of such junior Claims or Interests except as otherwise consented to by such Holders in accordance with the terms of the Plan.